How to become a professional gardener

 1. Take a course in horticulture.

 While it’s not always a requirement to have a degree under your belt, it’s strongly recommended since the added knowledge on horticulture will make a world of a difference when it comes down to the labour involved.
-You may fancy taking horticultural courses online to build your industry know-how.
-Specialised subjects and practical classes will equip you with the training you’ll need for specific gardening services.
+You may opt to take horticulture courses online to build your industry know-how.
+Specialised subjects and practical classes will equip you with the training you’ll need for specific services.

 2. Find a gardening apprenticeship.